Hofer-Julian/slidev-presentations/2025-02-munich-meetup/slides.md

 layout: center
 ---

-# Have You Ever Used Python?
+# Do You Use Python at Least on a Weekly Basis?
 ---
 layout: center
 ---